telerik/maui-docs/controls/gauge/indicators.md

 - The rotation pivot point is (0.5, 0.5).
 - The shape orientation is from (1, 0.5) to (0.5, 0.5).

 When the gauge draws the shape, the geometry is scaled to the size in which it will be displayed.
 Then is moved to the point defined by the `Position` and `Offset` properties.
-Then is rotated so that the shape points at the axis line.
+Then  it is rotated so that the shape points at the axis line.
 In the example below, the indicator value is 3.5 and the angle of rotation is 35 degrees.

 ![Gauge shape indicator customization](images/gauge-shape-indicator-gif.gif)